Powered by SchoolDash

 Church Road, Stowupland, Stowmarket IP14 4BQ

 Particular strengths include Finances, Representation, Environment and Admissions.
-Relative weaknesses include Attendance, Attainment and Progress.
+Relative weaknesses include Attendance, Attainment, Sixth form and Disadvantaged pupils.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.